Yashoda Hospitals: Yashoda Foundation

 Yashoda Group of Hospitals launched Yashoda Foundation as a Corporate Social Responsibility (CSR) initiative.

-Over the years, it has been actively involved in helping orphans, raising awareness regarding diseases, and in providing experiential learning for students aspiring to be doctors among others.
+Over the years, it has been actively involved in helping orphans, raising awareness regarding diseases, and providing experiential learning for students aspiring to be doctors among others.

 The foundation began working with orphans in 2011 and enables them to earn a livelihood.
 This is done by providing free vocational courses and counselling.
 After the training, the youth are given a job at Yashoda Hospitals.
-Currently, the foundation has recognised the needs that orphans have beyond employment.
-Therefore, it has extended its work to provide holistic support for orphans.
-There are four programmes run for the purpose: